 'Then, you at least can give me an accurate description of Callum MacClure?
-Think hard this question Mr Craig, for it will affect your sentencing', I stated.
+Think hard this question, for it will affect your sentencing'.

-'I should have known that you would ultimately solve this case, with your unbending persistence, but you forget one thing, I shall be found incompetent to stand trial, and I shall be interned in an asylum, where I shall escape anew', he said those poignant words, as he laughed incessantly.
+'I should have known that you would ultimately solve this case, with your unbending persistence inspector, but you forget one thing, I shall be found incompetent to stand trial, and I shall be interned in an asylum, where I shall escape anew', he said those poignant words, as he had laughed incessantly.

 'Perhaps you are correct, but I assure you that I shall be there to arrest you if so', I asseverated as I stood eye to eye with him.

-'And I shall be waiting Detective Crow', he assented in such an unfeeling expression.
+'And I shall be waiting Inspector Cauvain', he assented in such an unfeeling expression.

 He was inconceivably, beyond any expostulatory assistance of mine, but I had solved the obfuscating case that was known, as 'The coffins of the Aberdeen ruse'.
 The ruse was the mysterious symbol, and that was exhaustedly deciphered, with my wayward insistence.